 Feeding your dog - introducing a new food

-If your dog will eat anything in their bowl, then try swapping approximately 10 % of the old food for the new on day 1, 20% on day 2 and so on.
+If your dog will eat anything in their bowl, then try swapping approximately 10% of the old food for the new one on day 1, followed by 20% on day 2 and so on.

 A side order of something new

-If your dog is likely to go off their meal if they find something new in it, you can try the following.
+If your dog’s likely to go off their meal if they find something new in it, you can try the following.
 Your dog may prefer having a 'side order' of new food in a bowl next to their main meal, or being given the new food as treats.
-Once they're eating it you can start to incorporate it into their meal as above.
+Once they're eating it, you can start to incorporate it into their meal as above.

 New foods can cause an upset stomach